-In it envisioned that to access standard interfaces there will still be need for more implementation of TEE overall on several platforms.
-This will however be easily doable by ensuring that these trusted components are accessible to everyone hence spanning and increase in use of trusted technologies in developing of mobile applications and embedded systems.
-This will eventually then make it easy for engineers to make more solutions available that will impact the standardization, use and deployment of TEE for mobile devices including its application in lightweight trust platforms used in mobile computing.
-To gain more understanding the TEE has a component built upon called the trusted computing base (TCB).
-This is a part of mobile devices that consists of hardware and firmware that, by default, are supposed to be trusted without any limitations or restrictions on a device.
-It is therefore important to note the critical hardware components that form the base for TEE has core parts shown in grey and non-core parts (Ekberg, et al 2014).
+It is envisioned that to access standard interfaces, there will still be a need for further implementation of TEE on several platforms.
+This will, however, be facilitated by ensuring that these trusted components are accessible to everyone, hence increasing the use of trusted technologies in the development of mobile applications and embedded systems.
+This will eventually make it easy for engineers to make more solutions available, which will impact the standardization, use, and deployment of TEE for mobile devices, including its application in the lightweight trust platforms used in mobile computing.

+The TEE has a component built upon it called the trusted computing base (TCB).
+This is a part of a mobile device that consists of hardware and firmware that, by default, are supposed to be trusted without any limitations or restrictions on a device.
+It is therefore important to note that the critical hardware components that form the base for the TEE have core parts (shown in grey) and non-core parts [Ekberg et al. 2014].

 2.3.4 TEE security mechanisms

-The security mechanism employed by TEE can be broken down into several critical components that require attention when it comes to dealing with mobile threats on the hardware level.
-This component includes boot integrity, secure storage, device identification, isolated execution and device authentication capabilities [Ekberg 2014].
+The security mechanism employed by the TEE can be broken down into several critical components that require attention when it comes to dealing with mobile threats at the hardware level.
+These components include boot integrity, secure storage, device identification, isolated execution, and device authentication capabilities [Ekberg 2014].

 The first component deals with the integrity of the platform.
-Such integrity check can be achieved by secure booting or authenticated booting.
-Secure boot includes a verification process that runs an early detection process to check if there has been any modification to the platform.
-If any modifications have been detected the device booting process is halted.
-The devices ensure checking this by implementing code signatures, which is a process that ensures that some cryptographic code matches with previous stored values hence making the boot sequence unchangeable.
-The device will only achieve this if the operating system executes from memory, which checks the boot code hashes that will be signed and has its public key stored safely for verification on next boot process sequence (Chai et al 2014).
+Such an integrity check can be achieved by secure booting or authenticated booting.
+Secure booting includes a verification step that runs an early detection process to check if there has been any modification to the platform.
+If any modifications are detected, the device booting process is halted.
+The devices ensure this by implementing code signatures: A boot process ensures that some cryptographic code matches with previous stored values, hence making the boot sequence unchangeable.
+The device will only achieve this if the operating system executes from memory, which checks the boot code hashes that will be signed and has its public key stored safely for verification on the next boot process sequence [Chai et al 2014].

-Once the signature validation of the boot loader is finalized the next component of the software stack, in this case the kernel, is launched.
-It is from such process that TEE ensures there is no tampering of the environment since these hashes are stored in read only memory part of the kernel.
-Secure booting is therefore achieved on the TCB by ensuring that the pillars of the block have an immutable booting order that is already verified together with integrity protected cryptographic algorithms.
-In the case of authenticated boot, the only difference is that the platform components are loaded and measured but there is no verification.
-This boot model works in a way that the bootloader measures the state of component launched in turns one after the other, which is then used to fix any components that may have been modified (Kirkpatrick et al 2012)
+Once the signature validation of the boot loader is finalized, the next component of the software stack, in this case the kernel, is launched.
+It is through this process that the TEE ensures there is no tampering with the environment, since these hashes are stored in a read-only memory (ROM) part of the kernel.
+Secure booting is therefore achieved on the TCB by ensuring that the pillars of the block have an immutable booting order that is already verified, together with integrity-protected cryptographic algorithms.
+In the authenticated boot case, the only difference is that the platform components are loaded and measured but there is no verification.
+The bootloader measures the state of each component launched in turn one after the other; the information found is then used to fix any components that may have been modified [Kirkpatrick et al. 2012].

-To prevent attackers from accessing sensitive information, the TCB employs secure storage as a second component, which requires one confidential and device-specific key.
-Usually such a key is initialized during manufacturing time in the processor memory [Ekberg 2014] and is accessed through authenticated encryption mechanism.
+To prevent attackers from accessing sensitive information, the TCB employs a second component, secure storage, which requires one confidential and device-specific key.
+Usually such a key is initialized at manufacturing time in the processor memory [Ekberg 2014] and is accessed through the authenticated encryption mechanism.
 To maintain the integrity of data even in the event of rollback attempts, nonvolatile memory that retains its state during the device’s boot sequence is utilized for secure storage.